bbc/logtracer/README.md

 ### Tracing
 By default tracing functionality is disabled, you may use the logging functionality without any tracing functionality.

-There are three ways to implement tracing, depending on your use case:
+There are four ways to implement tracing, depending on your use case:
 #### `Tracer` class
 Use this if you are not using Flask or gRPC, or if you would like to use the library for purposes other than to trace individual requests.
 Initialise the Tracer class _once_ in your app, and it is recommended you do it in a separate file to avoid cyclic import errors.